 Tools for Displaying Relationships Between Two Variables Section

 The most standard way to visualize relationships between two variables is a scatterplot.
-It shows the direction and strength of association between two variables but does not quantify.
+It shows the direction and strength of association between two variables but does not quantify it.
 Scatterplots also help to identify unusual observations.
 In the previous section (Section 1(b).2) a set of scatterplots are drawn for different values of the correlation coefficient.
 The data there is generated from a theoretical distribution of multivariate normal distribution with various values of the correlation parameter.
 Below is the R code used to obtain a scatterplot for these data:

 Sample R Code for Relationship of Age and Wage